 - 5. Section 9 of the Act sets out the strategic aims for a Children's Services Plan.
-Under these provisions every Children's Services Plan must be prepared with a view to securing the achievement of the following five aims: - - (a) that "children's services" in the area are provided in the way which - - (i) best safeguards, supports and promotes the wellbeing of children in the area concerned. - (ii) ensures that any action to meet needs is taken at the earliest appropriate time and that, where appropriate, action is taken to prevent needs arising, - (iii) is most integrated from the point of view of recipients, and - (iv) constitutes the best use of available resources, - (b) that "related services" in the area are provided in the way which, so far as consistent with the objects and proper delivery of the service concerned, safeguards, supports and promotes the wellbeing of children in the area. - 6.
-In addition key messages from Part 3 revised statutory guidance state that plans should include: - A focus on primary prevention and early help - Targeting the most vulnerable children and families - A commitment to reducing child poverty - A joined up services approach - A commitment to engage communities - Further implementation of the Getting it Right for Every Child (GIRFEC) approach - The GIRFEC Wellbeing Indicators as the means to evaluate impact - A strategic commissioning approach to planning together - Constitute the best use of available resources - 7.
-The statutory guidance states that the Children's Service Plan must align with existing plans or those in development, as well as legislation to include: - Community Planning Partnership Local Outcome Improvement Plans - Local Health Board's Strategic Plan - Child Poverty Strategies - Early Years Strategy - Corporate Parenting Plans - Community Learning and Development Plans - Early Learning and Childcare Strategy - The Community Justice Act - Community Empowerment Act - Specifically Parts 1, 4, 5, 6, 9, 10, 11, 12, 13, and 18 of the Children & Young Peoples Act 2014
+Under these provisions every Children's Services Plan must be prepared with a view to securing the achievement of the following five aims:- - (a) that "children's services" in the area are provided in the way which - - (i) best safeguards, supports and promotes the wellbeing of children in the area concerned, - (ii) ensures that any action to meet needs is taken at the earliest appropriate time and that, where appropriate, action is taken to prevent needs arising, - (iii) is most integrated from the point of view of recipients, and - (iv) constitutes the best use of available resources, - (b) that "related services" in the area are provided in the way which, so far as consistent with the objects and proper delivery of the service concerned, safeguards, supports and promotes the wellbeing of children in the area. - 6.
+In addition key messages from Part 3 revised statutory guidance state that plans should include: - A focus on primary prevention and early help - Targeting the most vulnerable children and families - A commitment to reducing child poverty - A joined up services approach - A commitment to engage communities - Further implementation of the Getting it Right for Every Child (GIRFEC) approach - The Getting it Right for Every Child Wellbeing Indicators as the means to evaluate impact - A strategic commissioning approach to planning together - Constitute the best use of available resources - 7.
+The statutory guidance states that the Children's Service Plan must align with existing plans or those in development, as well as legislation to include: - Community Planning Partnership Local Outcome Improvement Plans - Local Health Board's Strategic Plan - Child Poverty Strategies - Early Years Strategy - Corporate Parenting Plans - Community Learning and Development Plans - Early Learning and Childcare Strategy - The Community Justice Act - Community Empowerment Act - Specifically Parts 1, 6, 9, 10, 11, 12, 13, and 18 of the Children & Young Peoples Act 2014 services plan we have come a long way towards achieving our shared vision to get it right for children and young people.
+The new vision for the 2020 - 2023 Plan has been created by a group of local children, young people, families and staff during the summer of 2020 when covid19 restrictions had been eased.
+We believe the vision the children and their families have developed is an inspiring and ambitious one and clearly sets out what they believe to be important to them.
+Our new vision is: